anoma/nspec/docs/node_architecture/engines/encryption_environment.juvix.md

 ## Local state

-The local state of a Encryption Engine instance includes the identity's encryption capabilities, the address of an associated `ReadsFor` engine, and a specific backend.
+The local state of an `Encryption` Engine instance includes the identity's encryption capabilities, the address of an associated `ReadsFor` engine, and a specific backend.
 It also contains a map to a list of pending requests which require `ReadsFor` information which is requested from the associated `ReadsFor` engine.

 ```juvix
 type EncryptionLocalState := mkEncryptionLocalState {